 It’s worth spending some time researching whether you qualify for any applicable exemptions in your area.
 If you do, you can save thousands over the years.

 Property Taxes by State

-When you're deciding whether to rent or buy, property taxes should play a role in your deliberations.
+When you're deciding where you want to buy a home, property taxes need to play a role in your deliberations.
+The amount of variance across county lines and school districts can be substantial.
 Unlike mortgage payments, property taxes never go away.
-You may be able to get a property tax break when you're a senior, but you should plan on property taxes being a permanent part of your budget before you take the leap into homeownership.
+You may be able to get a property tax break when you're a senior, but you should plan on having property taxes as a permanent part of your budget before you take the leap into homeownership.